MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/3-analytics-rules.md

 ## Types of analytics rules

-You can start search for potential threat by using built in analytics rules.
+You can start search for potential threat by using the built in analytics rules that Azure Sentinel Analytics provides.
 There are currently four types of analytics rules:

 - Fusion
 - Microsoft Security